 Luke has also completed successful expeditions to Norway and Greenland and competes in long distance endurance events.
 These include the Ben Nevis Triathlon, the Ten Peaks Ultra, the 250 mile eight day inaugural Cape Wrath Ultra and the 'hardest footrace in the world' - the Marathon des Sables.

 He is an ambassador for Marie Curie and the Greener Scotland Campaign.
 As well as TEDx speaker, he has delivered presentations to a variety of audiences and has been a guest contributor to the BBC website.

 Hazel spent four formative years of her life growing up in Alaska and Canada which further deepened her love of the outdoors.
 She has led an expedition in Canada, climbed Kilimanjaro unsupported via the treacherous Western Breach and loves anything that takes her outdoors, including back-country skiing, mountain biking and long distance multi-day ultra marathons.

 In 2016 she ran a 140 mile Ice Ultra on snowshoes in Arctic Sweden and the very first 250 mile Cape Wrath Ultra through the beautiful and remote west coast of Scotland.
 In 2017 she completed the 156 mile Marathon des Sables in the Sahara Desert.

-Hazel is a qualified Mountain Leader, with a background in geophysics, with 9 years of experience in the low carbon energy industry.
+Hazel is a qualified Mountain Leader, with a background in geophysics and 9 years of experience in the low carbon energy industry.

 Royal Scottish Geographical Society